 Doctor Faustus: The Life of the German Composer Adrian Leverkühn as told by a Friend by Thomas Mann, translated by H. T. Lowe-Porter

-The Story of a Novel: The Genesis of “Doctor Faustus” by Thomas Mann, translated by Richard Winston, by Clara Winston
+The Story of a Novel: The Genesis of “Doctor Faustus” by Thomas Mann, translated by Richard Winston and Clara Winston

 Thomas Mann’s “Doctor Faustus”: The Sources and Structure of the Novel by Gunilla Bergsten, translated by Krishna Winston

 Faust as Musician: A Study of Thomas Mann’s Novel “Doctor Faustus” by Patrick Carnegy

 Sociobiology: The New Synthesis by Edward O. Wilson

 Biogenetic Structuralism by Charles D. Laughlin Jr. and Eugene G. d'Aquili

 Inside the Company: CIA Diary by Philip Agee